Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 Whether you’re specifically looking for a dog that you can keep outside, or if you’re thinking about getting a Goldendoodle and wondering whether they can be kept outside, we’ve got the information you need.

-Can Goldendoodles Be Kept Outside?
+Can Goldendoodles Be Outside Dogs?

 Goldendoodles are extremely friendly and social.
 They don’t just enjoy people – they NEED to be near their people as much as possible.